loganngarcia/translate-ext/MAINTAINABILITY_IMPROVEMENTS.md

 ## 🎯 Overview

-This document summarizes the comprehensive refactoring performed on the AI Page Translator Chrome Extension to make it **significantly more maintainable** and **SWE intern-friendly**.
+This document summarizes the comprehensive refactoring performed on the Uno Translate Chrome Extension to make it **significantly more maintainable** and **SWE intern-friendly**.
 The codebase has been transformed from a basic functional implementation to a **production-quality, enterprise-grade architecture**.

 ---